jburnsky/wordle/README.md

 # Wordle

-*This is simply for my own amuzement and for practice playing "Wordle"*
+*This is simply for my own amusement and for practice playing "Wordle"*

 **The real game can be found here: https://www.powerlanguage.co.uk/wordle/**